jbeaven/sap-api-docs/conv.md

 *   for parameter i_jobid:
 *   a simple ABAP primitive of type /BLCK/CNV_STRING data gvs_jobid type /BLCK/CNV_STRING.
-*   when the the result of the call is HTTP401 we expect type /BLCK/CNV_ERROR data gr_http401 type /BLCK/CNV_ERROR.
+*   when the result of the call is HTTP401 we expect type /BLCK/CNV_ERROR data gr_http401 type /BLCK/CNV_ERROR.
-*   when the the result of the call is HTTP404 we expect type /BLCK/CNV_ERROR data gr_http404 type /BLCK/CNV_ERROR.
+*   when the result of the call is HTTP404 we expect type /BLCK/CNV_ERROR data gr_http404 type /BLCK/CNV_ERROR.
-*   when the the result of the call is HTTP409 we expect type /BLCK/CNV_ERROR data gr_http409 type /BLCK/CNV_ERROR.
+*   when the result of the call is HTTP409 we expect type /BLCK/CNV_ERROR data gr_http409 type /BLCK/CNV_ERROR.
-*   when the the result of the call is HTTP500 we expect type /BLCK/CNV_ERROR data gr_http500 type /BLCK/CNV_ERROR.
+*   when the result of the call is HTTP500 we expect type /BLCK/CNV_ERROR data gr_http500 type /BLCK/CNV_ERROR.
-*   when the the result of the call is HTTP0 we expect type /BLCK/CNV_ERROR data gr_http0 type /BLCK/CNV_ERROR.
+*   when the result of the call is HTTP0 we expect type /BLCK/CNV_ERROR data gr_http0 type /BLCK/CNV_ERROR.

 *** set data according to requirements of the API call